PlanetCare filters are a solution for removing plastic microfibers from washing machine waste water.

 KEY CONSIDERATIONS: Planetcare filters collects between 60-80% of microfibers per wash.

 MORE INFORMATION: https://www.planetcare.org

-PlanetCare filters are specifically designed to catch fibers shed from textiles and clothes during washing and drying.
+PlanetCare filters are designed to catch fibers that shed from textiles and clothes during washing and drying cycles.
 The thickness and the length of shed fibers primarily depend on the structure and composition of the textile but also on washing /drying conditions (e.g. machine used, program, temperature, detergent, load etc.) In general, fibers have thicknesses of 10 micrometers or more and a very broad range of lengths.